bioinformatist/CrossSCC/README.md

 is calculated for each test and once the p-value is above a specified significance level, the testing terminates.

+> The vertical red lines mark the observed difference in
+> log-likelihoods.

 The value of `length(a.boot$obs.log.lik)` was chosen as optimized number of components.